njwatkin/Project-2/README.md

 ##Data Implementation:  Exploratory Data Analysis and Continued Data Preparation
 ----
-*As part of Data Implementation, we perform EDA to guide feature evaluation, importance, and target selection.
+As part of Data Implementation, we perform EDA to guide feature evaluation, importance, and target selection.
 These then inform our model selection and evaluation.*

-###Initial Look at Each Feature and Potential Targets¶
+###Initial Look at Each Feature and Potential Targets

 We took an initial look at the values and distributions of our features and potential targets with histograms.
 This "glance" allowed to confirm the accuracy of the recoded response sets and if our primary target ordinal variable of interest, EVCAR2_W108 (i.e., "Next time you purchase a vehicle, how likely are you to seriously consider purchasing an electric vehicle...") was normally distributed.
 EVCAR2_W108 appeared to be platykurtic.